 Lily Script One is a charming choice for this logo.
-The curly, connected typeface imbues the logo with flirty, feminine undertones, while the orange swirling circle hints at brightly-colored cookies with ample frosting.
+The curly, connected typeface imbues the logo with flirty, fun undertones, while the orange swirling circle hints at brightly-colored cookies with ample frosting.
 A fantastic logo for a cookie brand that caters to kids.

 This kid-friendly logo comprises an icon made of what might be two cake pops forming an "X", a mark indicating the perfect cake shop has been located.
 Subtle sparks above the cake pops suggest the magic of the treats sold here.
 Great for a place that sells cakes, cookies, and more.

-Similar to an earlier logo design, the pink and gold color scheme coupled with the Pacifico Regular font produces a logo made for little princesses!
+Similar to an earlier logo design, the pink and gold color scheme coupled with the Pacifico Regular font produces a logo made for little princes and princesses!
 A fantastic option for a cookie company that specializes in little treats for kids' parties, baby showers, and more.

 Where can I find a free cookie logo maker?